hacs/documentation/source/docs/use/type/template.md

 ## Templates download location

-!!! info
 Any template downloaded with HACS is stored in `custom_templates/` in your Home Assistant configuration directory.

 ## Reload service